 Q: I noticed the reservation fee non-refundable.
 Why is that?
 A: Our breeding plans for the year are responsive to the number of individuals on our wait list.
 This way supply never exceeds the demand.
 Your deposit also represents a commitment on your part to make a Cedar Creek puppy part of your family, and begin the preparations needed to provide a wonderful home for a Cedar Creek puppy.
 I have never placed a puppy without a commitment from her humans to provide a good, loving home for their puppy.

 Q: When is the balance due for my puppy?
-A: Balance, including hand delivery, and training camp tuition, is due within 7 days of selecting your puppy.
-If you are selecting your puppy after it is 4-5 weeks old, balance is due in full immediately.
+A: Balance, including hand delivery, and training camp tuition, is due within 3 days of selecting your puppy.

 Q: How old are puppies when they are ready for their forever home?
 A: Puppies are ready for training camp or their forever homes at 8 weeks of age.